eddmann/eddmann.github.io/content/posts/2024/2024-06-14-serverless-transactional-outbox-pattern-two-practical-approaches/index.md

 **A few thoughts:**

-The worker is designed to only pick up events that haven’t yet been published, as indicated by the `published_at IS NULL` condition.
+The worker is designed to only pick up events that haven't yet been published, as indicated by the `published_at IS NULL` condition.
 After a successful publish to EventBridge, it marks the event as published by setting the `published_at` timestamp.
 This simple approach ensures that each event is processed only once.

-To safely support concurrent workers, the solution relies on PostgreSQL’s `FOR UPDATE` clause.
+To safely support concurrent workers, the solution relies on PostgreSQL's `FOR UPDATE` clause.
 This mechanism locks the selected rows during processing, so only one worker can claim and publish a given event at a time.
 It effectively prevents duplicate or conflicting work without needing additional coordination infrastructure.